Marius4568/medinfo-frontend/README.md

-# :stethoscope:Website to view your patients medical history
+# :stethoscope:Medinfo - your patients medical info
   This application is designed for doctors to document, view and manage their patients medical data.

 ### :construction:work in progress:construction: